 Though many Indian colleges offer shorter 1 year MBA courses, we’ll list out a few that get discussed more than the others.
-For reference, we’ll use the Financial Times 2014 Global MBA Ranking, as it ensures that all desi programs are equally, er, disadvantaged.
-[FT announced its 2015 Global MBA Rankings after this post was published]
+For reference, we will use the list of schools that have consistently featured on the Financial Times’ Global MBA Rankings list.

-Ranked at 30 in the Global FT Ranking, IIM Ahmedabad’s PGPX is the top ranking 1 year MBA in India.
+Ranked at 31 in the Global FT Ranking, IIM Ahmedabad’s PGPX is a top ranking 1 year MBA in India.
 Here’s an earlier post on it.

-Close on the heels of IIMA in the same rankings comes the Indian School of Business (ISB, Hyderabad / Mohali).
+Another popular MBA that ranks high in the same FT rankings is the Indian School of Business (ISB, Hyderabad / Mohali).
 Here are a few posts that’ll give you an insight of how to crack into ISB.

-With a ranking of 68, the 1 year MBA in Bangalore comes up several notches lower vis-a-vis the top 2.
+With a ranking of 35, the 1 year MBA in Bangalore is also one of the top contenders.
 Jefferey shares more on it.

 Apart from these top ranking 1 year Indian MBA courses, there are others you could check out too.
 These aren’t ranked by any global publication yet.

 Technically, this is a 15-month program, but we’ll include it here anyway.
 It was formerly known as GMP, when we published this earlier post – XLRI GMP 1 year MBA.

 S. P. Jain Mumbai (rebranded as SPJIMR Bhartiya Vidya Bhavan) is probably the only Indian institute to offer two flavours of the 1 year MBA – abroad and in India.

 One year MBA in Mumbai – Rimjhim’s Executive to Entrepreneur journey

 SP Jain School of Global Management is a separate legal entity offering its own set of programs, including the following: